fish-shell/fish-shell/sphinx_doc_src/index.rst

 Programmable prompt
 -------------------

 When fish waits for input, it will display a prompt by evaluating the ``fish_prompt`` and `fish_right_prompt` functions.
 The output of the former is displayed on the left and the latter's output on the right side of the terminal.
-The output of ``fish_mode_prompt`` will be prepended on the left, though the default function only does this when in `vi-mode <index.html#vi-mode>`_.
+The output of ``fish_mode_prompt`` will be prepended on the left, though the default function only does this when in `vi-mode <#vi-mode>`__.

 .. _greeting: